List of Dutch inventions and innovations: EPROM (1971)

 An EPROM or erasable programmable read only memory, is a type of memory chip that retains its data when its power supply is switched off.
 Development of the EPROM memory cell started with investigation of faulty integrated circuits where the gate connections of transistors had broken.
 Stored charge on these isolated gates changed their properties.
 The EPROM was invented by the Amsterdam-born Israeli electrical engineer Dov Frohman in 1971, who was awarded US patent 3660819 in 1972.

 Self-stabilization (1974)

 Self-stabilization is a concept of fault-tolerance in distributed computing.
 A distributed system that is self-stabilizing will end up in a correct state no matter what state it is initialized with.
 That correct state is reached after a finite number of execution steps.

-Predicate transformer semantics (1975)

-Predicate transformer semantics were introduced by Dijkstra in his seminal paper "Guarded commands, nondeterminacy and formal derivation of programs".

 Guarded Command Language (1975)

 The Guarded Command Language (GCL) is a language defined by Edsger Dijkstra for predicate transformer semantics.
 It combines programming concepts in a compact way, before the program is written in some practical programming language.